curvance/curvance-contracts/CANTINA_README.md

 ### Money Market System

 There are two types of tokens inside Curvance:
-Collateral tokens, aka pTokens that can be posted as collateral.
+Position tokens, aka pTokens that can be posted as collateral.
 Debt tokens, aka eTokens that can be lent out to pToken depositors.
-Unique to Curvance, rehypothecation of collateral token deposits is disabled, this decision was made to allow for vastly improved market risk modeling and the expansion of supportable assets to nearly any erc20 in existence.
+Unique to Curvance, rehypothecation of position token deposits is disabled, this decision was made to allow for vastly improved market risk modeling and the expansion of supportable assets to nearly any erc20 in existence.

 All management of both pTokens and eTokens actions are managed by the Market Manager.
 These tokens are collectively referred to as Market Tokens, or mTokens.
 All pTokens and eTokens are mTokens but, not all pTokens are eTokens, and vice versa.